et118/Midi2KeyCpp/README.md

 # Midi2KeyCpp
+Converts Midi inputs from a piano to virtualPiano keypresses.
-A Midi to keypress application made in C++
+Made in C++
 <br>
 Compiled in Visual Studio 2019